Probate in Utah

-For many of us, the thought of leaving property after we die isn’t a question of why.
-It’s a question of how.
+For many of us, the thought of leaving property after we die to someone raises the question of how do I get the property to someone else.

 Drafting a will can seem like a simple process.
 It’s simply a question of designating your property to named beneficiaries; and in the case of minors, naming an executor or guardian who will competently manage the property until they turn 18.
 There’s just one problem.
 And it’s one you can’t afford to ignore—probate.

-Probate isn’t just a time consuming process which can take years to resolve.
-It can also be an emotionally taxing one; one which can stir up bitterness, jealousy and anger.
+Probate isn’t just a time consuming process which can take weeks or even years to resolve, it can also be an emotionally taxing one.
+One which can stir up bitterness, jealousy and anger.